 This is a question that people ask all the time.
 There is no one particular answer.
 People can be bullied for anything.
-Sometimes, people who bully others pick up on a small thing that makes someone stand out and they use it to hurt and humiliate them.
+Sometimes, people who display bullying behaviour towards others pick up on a small thing that makes someone stand out and they use it to hurt and humiliate them.
 This might be the way someone looks, the things they like doing or even the type of clothes they wear.

 Many people who are being bullied blame themselves and feel it is their fault – but it isn’t.
 No-one deserves to be bullied and no-one has the right to make another person feel bad.

-Some other reasons why a person might bully someone are:
+Some other reasons why a person might display bullying behaviour towards someone are:

 It is important to remember the above list are reasons and not excuses to bully.
 Bullying is cruel, humiliating and causes a lot of pain to the bullied and it must be reported to ensure those affected receive the support they need.